johannesjh/favagtk/requirements/README.md

   - The `org.gnome.Sdk` platform is used as runtime for favagtk's flatpak build.
 The Sdk includes compilers and other tools.
 Whatever is missing in the Sdk must be built and installed from source.

-- WebkitGtk

-  - A version is needed that is compatible with GTK4.

-  - Unfortunately, `org.gnome.Platform//42` does not include a recent enough version of webkitgtk.
-Possible workarounds include:
-    - building and installing a recent build of webkitgtk on top of `org.gnome.Platform//42`, or
-    - building development builds against `org.gnome.Platform//master` (which does ship a recent enough version of webkitgtk)
-    - wait for a next version of `org.gnome.Platform` to be published.

 - Python packages

   - A general note about how python packages are handled in favagtk's flatpak build: